flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

 <div>

 - `uv run script.py`: one command that
-  - creates a venv (`uv venv`)
+  - creates a venv in the project directory (`uv venv`)
   - solves the dependency graph (`uv lock`)
   - ensures the dependencies are present (`uv sync`), and
   - runs your code in the venv
-- No manual activation → no chance to use the wrong env
+- No manual activation = no chance to use the wrong env
 - Automatically installs the local package in editable mode

 </div>